What Age can my child start?

 Adult and Child / Pre School

-If your child is remaining in the same age group class they shall be automatically re-enrolled and confirmation sent to you.
-If you wish to move class within the same age group or are moving up an age group, application forms are made available for a limited time.
+If your child is remaining in the same age group class they shall be automatically re-enrolled and you shall receive a ‘priority period’ in which to pay.
+After this time, If you wish to move class within the same age group or are moving up an age group bookings will be taken.
+All bookings are done on our ‘Horizons’ system.

 All other lessons: